eat-sleep-code/tiny-tv/README.md

 ### Playback Controls

-You can control the device from either a Bluetooth keyboard or via an SSH connection from another machine.
+You can control the device from a Bluetooth keyboard.

 |Key|Action|
 |---|---|